Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Base layer: MOUNTAIN HARDWEAR | Mountain Stretch Long Sleeve

-Since I'll be using it for many days, I prioritize durability for my outerwear, and for pants in the harsh winter I use bibs, which have excellent heat retention and prevent snow from getting in.
+Since I use them for many days, I prioritize durability in my outerwear, and for winter pants, I use bib pants that offer high insulation and prevent snow from getting in.

-For mid-layers, I prefer a model that keeps me warm but also allows sweat to escape, reducing the number of times I need to adjust my clothing.
-The padding is synthetic, so I don't have to worry too much about it getting wet.
-For base layers, I use either synthetic or wool, depending on the type of tour.
+For mid-layers, I find models that keep me warm while also allowing sweat to escape, which is convenient as it reduces the number of times I need to adjust my clothing.
+Since the insulation is synthetic, I don't have to worry too much about it getting wet.
+For base layers, I use a mix of synthetic and wool depending on the type of tour.

 In early spring, temperatures are higher than in the depths of winter, so I use a thin outer layer and combine it with a model that is resistant to sweat and rain, but it's also important to be able to handle sudden drops in temperature